foocoding/fundamentals/fundamentals/homework_pr.md

 4. After a couple of seconds, you will be taken to your own GitHub account, in the repository just forked.

-5. Now, clone this forked repository (_not the original HYF one!_) to your laptop.
+5. Now, clone this forked repository (_not the original FooCoding one!_) to your laptop.

 ## Commit and Push